modernweb-dev/rocket/docs/guides/first-pages/use-javascript.md

 <magic-reveal>

 This text will get magically revealed.
-I can **still** use markdown as long as between the opening/closing tag there is an empty line.
+I can **still** use Markdown as long as there is an empty line between the opening/closing tags and my text.

 </magic-reveal>
 ```